-RESOLUTION NO. 21 - 2016
+RESOLUTION NO. 41-2016 Adopted August 16, 2016

-Adopted May 17, 2016

-AUTHORIZING AN OPTION TO GROUND LEASE AGREEMENT, WITH 1300 4TH STREET ASSOCIATES, L.P., A CALIFORNIA LIMITED PARTNERSHIP, FOR THE CONSTRUCTION OF A 143 UNIT (INCLUDING ONE MANAGER'S UNIT) LOW-INCOME AFFORDABLE FAMILY RENTAL HOUSING DEVELOPMENT AT MISSION BAY SOUTH, BLOCK 6 EAST (626 MISSION BAY BOULEVARD NORTH), AND ADOPTING ENVIRONMENTAL FINDINGS PURSUANT TO THE CALIFORNIA ENVIRONMENTAL QUALITY ACT; MISSION BAY SOUTH REDEVELOPMENT PROJECT AREA
+AUTHORIZING A GROUND LEASE AGREEMENT AND AN AMENDED AND RESTATED LOAN AGREEMENT, FOR AN AGGREGATE LOAN AMOUNT OF \$35,750,000, WITH 1300 4TH STREET ASSOCIATES, L.P., A CALIFORNIA LIMITED PARTNERSHIP, FOR THE DEVELOPMENT OF A 143 UNIT (INCLUDING ONE MANAGER'S UNIT) LOW-INCOME AFFORDABLE FAMILY RENTAL HOUSING DEVELOPMENT AT MISSION BAY SOUTH, BLOCK 6 EAST (626 MISSION BAY BOULEVARD NORTH), A PROJECT THAT IS WITHIN THE SCOPE OF THE MISSION BAY FINAL SUBSEQUENT ENVIRONMENTAL IMPACT REPORT ("FSEIR"), A PROGRAM EIR, AND IS ADEQUATELY DESCRIBED IN THE FSEIR FOR THE PURPPOSES OF THE CALIFORNIA ENVIRONMENTAL QUALITY ACT; MISSION BAY SOUTH REDEVELOPMENT PROJECT AREA

-- WHEREAS, In furtherance of the objectives of the California Community Redevelopment Law (Health and Safety Code, section 33000 et seq. the "CRL"), the former San Francisco Redevelopment Agency (the "Agency") undertook programs for the reconstruction and construction of blighted areas in the City and County of San Francisco; and, - WHEREAS, In accordance with the CRL, the City, acting through its Board of Supervisors, approved a Redevelopment Plan for the Mission Bay South Redevelopment Project Area (the "Project Area") by Ordinance No. 335-98 adopted on November 2, 1998.
+- WHEREAS, In furtherance of the objectives of the California Community Redevelopment Law (Health and Safety Code, section 33000 et seq. the "CRL"), the former San Francisco Redevelopment Agency (the "Agency") undertook programs for the reconstruction and construction of blighted areas in the City and County of San Francisco ("the "City"); and, - WHEREAS, In accordance with the CRL, the City, acting through its Board of Supervisors, approved a Redevelopment Plan for the Mission Bay South Redevelopment Project Area (the "Project Area") by Ordinance No. 335-98 adopted on November 2, 1998.
 The Redevelopment Plan is referred to as the "South Plan."
 In cooperation with the City, the Agency was responsible for implementing the South Plan; and, - WHEREAS, The South Plan provides for the redevelopment, construction and revitalization of the area generally bounded by the China Basin Channel, Seventh and Mariposa Streets, and the San Francisco Bay and containing approximately 238 acres of land.
 The South Plan anticipates and describes a mixed-use development comprised of public open space, retail, commercial, entertainment uses, and parking and loading uses; and, - WHEREAS, To implement the South Plan, the Agency approved, by Resolution No. 193-98 (Sep.
 17, 1998), the Mission Bay South Owner Participation Agreement between the Agency and Catellus Development Corporation, a Delaware corporation (the "Master Developer" or "Owner").
 The Mission Bay South Owner Participation Agreement, as most recently amended by Resolution No. 30-2014 (adopted April 29, 2014), is referred to as the "South OPA."
 The South OPA establishes, among other things, contractual rights authorizing the Owner to build a certain amount of development, and requiring the Owner to construct public infrastructure and contribute land for a campus of the University of California at San Francisco and for Agency affordable housing; and obligating the Agency to reimburse Owner for certain infrastructure costs, and to develop affordable housing on the contributed land; and,